tim-hardcastle/Epistemology/Isomorphism.md

 By following in the footsteps of the deontologists.
 In some cases we have it much easier than them.
 The question of whether `□p → □□p` should be an apiom is a puzzler for them, easy for epistemologists: "if the evidence shows p, then the evidence *shows* that the evidence shows p".

 Other questions are equally interesting whoever you are.
 Should we add as an axiom (U) `□(□p → p)`?
-To a deontologist it says that it is obligatory that if it is obligatory that p should happen; to an epistomologist it means that the evidence shows that if the evidence shows that p is true, then p is true.
+To a deontologist it says that it is obligatory that if it is obligatory that `p` should happen then `p` should happen; to an epistomologist it means that the evidence shows that if the evidence shows that `p` is true, then `p` is true.

 Or we can take our logic and apply the Andersonian-Kangerian reduction, discovered by deontologists, which *means* something completely if you're an epistemologist, but which again turns out to mean something that makes perfect sense.